deshanlankal/Portfolio/README.md

 ## Contact

-For any inquiries or feedback, feel free to reach out to me at [your-email@example.com](mailto:deshanlanka500@gmail.com).
+For any inquiries or feedback, feel free to reach out to me at [deshanlanka500@gmail.com](mailto:deshanlanka500@gmail.com).

 ---

-Replace placeholders like `your-username`, `your-email@example.com`, and `[Insert source if applicable]` with appropriate information.
-Additionally, replace `[here](#)` with the actual link to your live demo if available.
-Include any additional sections or details as needed.